NickTomlin/nicktomlin.github.io/posts/an-introduction-to-esbuild-plugins.md

 The `load` step takes a resolved path from the previous stage and loads the content for that path.
 This can take the form of reading it from the file system, a url, or creating it on the fly.

-Typically this takes the form of `JavaScript`, since the output target of `esbuild` is a JS application, but there is built in support for several different [content types](https://esbuild.github.io/content-types/)
+Typically, this takes the form of `JavaScript`, since the output target of `esbuild` is a JS application, but there is built in support for several different [content types](https://esbuild.github.io/content-types/)

 ### `imports` and the build "stack"